tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

     again.

     In normal Python semantics, the result printed is 456.
 However, with Mypyc, the result is 123.
-Something about global variable binding for Mypyc-Mypyc imports is different; with just two files (one Mypyc compiled, the other a main), the behavior is as expected.
+Something about global variable binding for functions in Mypyc-Mypyc imports is different; with just two files (one Mypyc compiled, the other a main), the behavior is as expected.

     Maybe this is intended or at least documented behavior on the part of the Mypyc authors, and maybe it is not.
 Faithfully reproducing the full Python